mkgold/dhpraxis14/dhpraxis15-syllabus.md

 * Stephen Robertson, [“The Differences between Digital History and Digital Humanities”](http://drstephenrobertson.com/blog-post/the-differences-between-digital-history-and-digital-humanities/)
 * In Kristen Nawrotzki & Jack Dougherty, eds., *Writing History in the Digital Age*, from [Part 2.
 The Wisdom of Crowds(ourcing)](http://quod.lib.umich.edu/d/dh/12230987.0001.001/1:5/--writing-history-in-the-digital-age?g=dculture;rgn=div1;view=fulltext;xc=1):
 	* Leslie Madsen-Brooks, "'I nevertheless am a historian': Digital Historical Practice and Malpractice around Black Confederate Soldiers"
 	* Robert Wolff, "Beyond the Historical Profession: The Historian’s Craft, Popular Memory, and the Wikipedia"

+*blog about your chosen dataset sometime in the next few weeks*

 **Oct.
 12 - NO CLASS**